AOrps/MalSet/README.md

 # MalSet

-This is a dataset of all malicious apk files less than 25 MB in size
+This is a dataset of all malicious Andoid Malware .apk files less than 25 MB in size

 ```sh
 # Extract all 7z files